TPapiernik/Module_18_Challenge/README.md

 | Field Name                              | Brief Description of Contents
 |-----------------------------------------|------------------------------
 | `Symbol`                                | 1,252 unique entries.
 Alphanumericsymbolic identifier, 1-6 characters.
 Fields containing Latin Alphabet Letters, Arabic Numerals, and Symbols (no spaces).
 All letters present are exclusively Upper Case.
 8 entries containing exclusively digits.
 4 entries beginning with 1 or more digits, containing letters also.
 25 entries beginning with 1 or more letters, containing digits also.
 1,214 entries containing letters only.
 1 entry beginning with one or more letters, containing a '*' symbol.
 | `CoinName`                              | 1,245 unique entries.
 7 entries appear twice (2x) each [using either different Ids or Algorithms]: RoyalCoin, PayCoin, MedicCoin, DubaiCoin, Community Coin, Canada eCoin, AcesCoin.
 Mixed-case alphanumeric coin name including spaces.
 3-32 characters.
-1 entry contains leading whitespace.
-8 entries contain trailing whitespace.
+1 entry contained leading whitespace prior to being removed.
+8 entries contained trailing whitespace prior to being removed.
 1 entry contains only digits.
 1,208 entries contain letters and spaces only.
 984 entries contain letters only with no spaces.
 1,003 entries contain letters and digits with no spaces.
 34 entries contain only upper case characters.
 [Conditions overlap, line counts exceed 100%]
 | `Algorithm`                             | 95 unique entries.
 Free text name, 11-30 characters.
 One Algorithm is used 424 times ('Scrypt'), and 50 Algorithms are only used once.
 All other Algorithms are used between 2 and 197 times each.
 No leading or trailing whitespace.
 | `IsTrading`                             | 2 unique entries ('True', 'False').
 1,144 'True', 108 'False'
 | `ProofType`                             | 37 unique entries.
 Free text, 3-37 characters.
 One Type is used in isolation 535 times ('PoW'), and 28 Types are only used once.
 All other Types are used between 2 and 468 times each.
 These numbers would change slightly if uniform case was enforced ('PoS', vs 'Pos'), and if combined Types were Split ('PoW/PoS').
-1 entry contains leading whitespace.
-2 entries contain trailing whitespace.
+1 entry contained leading whitespace prior to being removed.
+2 entries contained trailing whitespace prior to being removed.
 | `TotalCoinsMined`                       | 565 unique entries.
 Numeric field containing integers and decimals (no thousands separators or currency symbols).
 One entry is negative, with a preceding negative sign.
 0-17 characters.
 395 integer-only entries, ranging from 1-12 digits.
 349 decimal entries, with 2-12 digits to the left of the decimal point, and 1-8 digits to the right of the decimal point.
 166 entries '0', 508 entries -EMPTY STRING-.
 Min: -5917977547.96773, Max:  989988713439.649
 | `TotalCoinSupply`                       | 546 unique entries.
 Numeric field containing integers and decimals (no currency symbols).
 1-20 characters.
-2 Integer Entries originally used "." as a thousands separator (these separators have been removed).
+2 Integer Entries originally used "." as a thousands separator, and 1 Integer Entry originally used " " as a thousands separator (these separators have been removed).
 1,237 integer-only entries, ranging from 1-19 digits.
 15 decimal entries, with 4-12 digits to the left of the decimal point, and 2-8 digits to the right of the decimal point.
 92 entries '0'.
-5 entries contain leading whitespace.
-10 entries contain trailing whitespace.
-1 entry contains both leading and trailing whitespace.
+5 entries contained leading whitespace prior to being removed.
+10 entries contained trailing whitespace prior to being removed.
+1 entry contained both leading and trailing whitespace prior to being removed.
 Min: 0, Max: 1000000000000000000

 #### Data Quality

 Overall, data quality is high, at least at the surface level of metadata, without considering veracity.
-The original file had only 6 Header Identifiers for 7 Fields, 508 rows contain NULL values (all in the `TotalCoinsMined` field), and 2 records in the `TotalCoinSupply` field contained European-Style "." thousands separators.
+The original file had only 6 Header Identifiers for 7 Fields, 508 rows contain NULL values (all in the `TotalCoinsMined` field), and 3 records in the `TotalCoinSupply` field contained European-Style "." or " " thousands separators.

-A handful of records contain leading and trailing whitespace, which have been left unmodified at present.
-These should be stripped before performing further more-robust analysis.
+A handful of records contained leading and trailing whitespace, which were removed.

 It is uncertain at this time if a negative value for `TotalCoinsMined` is allowable or not.